cloudfoundry/machete/README.md

 # Prerequisites

-## ci-tools

-Clone [ci-tools](https://github.com/cf-buildpacks/ci-tools) into the same directory your buildpack's directory is in.

 ## Cloud Foundry

 The tests require a running instance of Cloud Foundry.
 By default, it will try to find an instance at the local IP 10.244.0.34.
 You can specify an alternative Cloud Foundry instance with the `--host` argument.